Personalities

 Jeff Stewart-Newsman in the 90's.
 Also worked for Clear Channel-Louisville.

 Cale Tharp-Personality 1986-1991.
 Mid-days 1987-1988, later PD/OD in late 90's, in addition to PD at WKMO.
 Previous work included WLCB in Hodgenville.
 Also worked for WAMZ, WQXE, WASE, WGRK, and WOKK in Meridian, MS. Most recently, Cale did mornings at WLVK Big Cat 105.5.
-Now serving as both Engineer and Operations Manager for WASE (now the 'new WAKY') and WLVK.
+He served as both Engineer and Operations Manager for WASE (now the 'new WAKY') and WLVK before becoming morning personality and Engineer at WULF in Elizabethtown.
+Cale left WULF in 2018 to resurrect WLCB in Hodgenville under the moniker Abe 93.7 on both AM/FM...and back at 1430!
+Cale serves as co-owner, GM/PD/On-Air/News and pretty much everything at presstime!
+Cale is yet another former personality who lends his talents in voicework for 14WIEL Online, including "From Off the Beaten Path".

 Cale Today